tpximpact/mhclg-oruk/content/adopt/use-cases/combine-local-data-for-regional-and-national-services/about.md

 ## About

-Use an aggregator to combine data from multiple publishers, such as local authorities, so it can be reused on a larger scale.
+Manually collecting and maintaining service data for an entire region or country is a huge and often duplicated effort.

-Maintaining one dataset avoids duplication in each local area, and helps you see a comprehensive list of available services.
+This approach uses an aggregator to combine data from multiple publishers (such as local authorities and councils) into one central, reusable dataset.

-For example, a central government Family Services directory could integrate relevant services from different counties and councils into one feed, that can be reused.
+This means each service is recorded once, making it easier to maintain and keep consistency across platforms.
+By combining this data, you get a clearer, more complete overview of the service landscape.
+This helps you identify service gaps so you can make informed decisions about where new services are most needed.

-This method can also be applied regionally.
-For example, all councils within a combined authority, or all organisations within an Integrated Care Board (ICB) area.
+For example, a national directory for Family Services could pull relevant information from different counties and councils into one single feed for wider use.
+The same method works for regions, such as councils within a combined authority, or organisations within an Integrated Care Board (ICB) area.